What is a Power of Attorney in Singapore: Knowing the Basics

-It is not possible because the law requires you to have a full understanding of everything before the document can be effective.
+It is not possible because the law requires you to have a full understanding of everything before the document can be valid.
 You are advised to execute a Power of Attorney when you are still healthy.
-An event that will make you mentally incapacitated is unexpected and it is best to always be prepared.
+An event that will make you mentally incapacitated is unexpected, and it is best always to be prepared.

 How to Sign the POA?

 After you have submitted your application, make an appointment with the office, and you will be contacted for POA signing.
 You must bring your NRIC or Passport.